1107719008/python_Practice/README.md

 # python_OrderSystem
-a sample of py order system
+a sample practice of py code